What is Personal Growth and Why Does It Matter?

 You are willing to work toward improving your character, skills, and capabilities.
 You can even develop a personal growth plan that helps guide you through the process of setting goals and working toward achieving them.

 Personal growth involves the growth and enhancement of all aspects of YOU, including the feelings you have about yourself (such as confidence and self-love).
+In fact, leaning into the self love movement can help you manage your personal growth.

 Related Article: How to Carry Yourself with Confidence: 21 Essential Tips